microsoft/FluidFramework/docs/content/docs/concepts/dds.md

 myMap.set("counter", myCounter.handle);
 ```

-Handles are used in Fluid to enable the runtime to implement features like garbage collection.
-That's all you need to
-know about handles in order to use DDSes effectively.
-If you want to learn more about handles, see [Fluid
+That's all you need to know about handles in order to use DDSes effectively.
+If you want to learn more about handles,
-handles](../advanced/handles.md) in the Advanced section.
+see [Fluid handles](../advanced/handles.md) in the Advanced section.

 ## Events